simbo1905/csvdiff2csvsql/README.md

 csvsql --query "select * from right where 1=1 and one='m' and two='n'" right.csv
 ```

-Note that csvquery outputs the header for each query and each query selects only one file.
-You can run all the commands and filter out all the headers using awk with:
+Note that csvquery outputs the header for each query result and each query selects only one file.
+You can run all the commands and filter out all the header lines using awk:

 ```
 echo Added
-bash < added | awk 'NR % 2 == 0' 2>/dev/null
+bash < added | awk 'NR % 2 == 0'
 echo Removed
-bash < removed | awk 'NR % 2 == 0' 2>/dev/null
+bash < removed | awk 'NR % 2 == 0'
 echo Modified
-bash < modified | awk 'NR % 2 == 0' 2>/dev/null
+bash < modified | awk 'NR % 2 == 0'
 ```

 This will give output: